The Weight of a Soul

 The Weight of a Soul is a text adventure game.
 It’s an interactive mystery-horror novel set in the world of Solphos.
 You play the part of Marid, a doctor’s apprentice, and your actions in the coming days could determine the fate of the Channelworks District.

 Click here to download the .gblorb file (for advanced users)

 As Seen On…

 - Spring Thing 2017

 About This Game

 The Weight of a Soul is a passion project that I’ve been working on for the past five years.
 It’s a long and ambitious interactive novel inspired by classics like Anchorhead, Blue Lacuna, and City of Secrets.
 It began as a side project, when I thought to myself: “I’ll work on something small and simple, like a text adventure.”
 As it turns out, text adventures aren’t such small and simple projects after all.

-An early excerpt of this game was shown at Spring Thing 2017 in the Back Garden category.
-Since then, I’ve spent much of my spare time finishing and polishing the game.
 The Spring Thing 2021 version of the game is the most recent public release.
 This is a full-length interactive novel which has earned many accolades, including the Best in Show ribbon at the Spring Thing Festival.
 An average playthrough has over 50,000 words and may take five to six hours to complete; there are seven possible endings that can be achieved.
 (See if you can find them all.)

 The Weight of a Soul is very very good.
 It really is a page-turner, gripping us with strong world building, excellent prose, great pacing, and a mystery to reveal.Victor Gijsbers